linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 # Send email with the verification link
 VERIFICATION_URL="https://yourserver.com/verify?token=$TOKEN"
-echo "Click the link to verify your SSH login: $VERIFICATION_URL" | ssmtp $USER_EMAIL
+echo -e "Subject: SSH Login Verification\n\nClick the link to verify your SSH login: $VERIFICATION_URL" | ssmtp $USER_EMAIL

 # Wait for user to verify (by clicking the link, ideally with a server-side handler)
 echo "Waiting for verification..."